metaplex-foundation/umi/docs/serializers.md

 ### Data Enums

 In Rust, enums are powerful data types whose variants can be one of the following:
 - An empty variant — e.g. `enum Message { Quit }`.
 - A tuple variant — e.g. `enum Message { Write(String) }`.
 - A struct variant — e.g. `enum Message { Move { x: i32, y: i32 } }`.

-Whilst we do not have such powerful enums in JavaScript, we can emulate them in TypeScript using a union of objects such that each object is differenciated by a specific field.
+Whilst we do not have such powerful enums in JavaScript, we can emulate them in TypeScript using a union of objects such that each object is differentiated by a specific field.
 We call this a data enum.

 In Umi, we use the `__kind` field to distinguish between the different variants of a data enum.
 Additionally, since all variants are objects, we use the `fields` property to wrap the array of tuple variants.
 Here is an example.